zhugaowei/daya0576.github.io/source/_posts/2016-10-30-comp9041-assignment2-matelook.markdown

 ---

-> This blog shares my experience of making a simple "facebook" in two weeks: [http://m.unsw.co/](http://m.unsw.co/)
+> This blog shares my experience of making a simple "Facebook" in two weeks: [http://m.unsw.co/](http://m.unsw.co/)
 And this website is also the second assignment of UNSW COMP9041 assignment2

 <!--more-->